xoltar/phat/python/README.rst

 Persistent Homology Algorithm Toolkit (PHAT)
 ============================================

-This software library contains methods for computing the persistence pairs of a filtered cell complex represented by an ordered boundary matrix with Z\ :sub:`2` coefficients.
+This is a Python interface for the `Persistent Homology Algorithm Toolkit`_, a software library that contains methods for computing the persistence pairs of a filtered cell complex represented by an ordered boundary matrix with Z\ :sub:`2` coefficients.

 For an introduction to persistent homology, see the textbook [1]_.
 This software package